usmangt/learning-grafana/chapter-01/installation/install-on-docker-part-1.md

-## Part 2 - Install Grafana using Docker
+## Part 2 - How to use Grafana with Docker
 Coming Soon